85 Harrison Street, New Haven, CT 06515-1724 | P: 203.389.2108 | office@beki.org

 * Sunday, 9 AM-12 PM: BINA Meets

-BINA will meet on Sunday morning.
+BINA will meet as usual on Sunday Morning.

 * Wednesday, 4-6:15 PM: BINA Meets